DR PIA MENZIES

-Dr Menzies has had over 20 experience as a doctor in the NHS, working as a Consultant Psychiatrist in CAMHS (Child and Adolescent Health Services) for many years.
+Dr Menzies has had over 20 years of experience as a doctor in the NHS, working as a Consultant Psychiatrist in CAMHS (Child and Adolescent Health Services) for many years.

 In 2018 Dr Menzies set up this private practice in Bristol, with administrative support from Lesley Gully, details of which are on this site.
-She also tutors medical students at the University of Bristol on communication and consultation skills and works in the Bridge Foundation for Psychotherapy in Bristol.
+She also works at the Bridge Foundation for Psychotherapy in Bristol and tutors medical students at the University of Bristol on communication and consultation skills.

 We provide an alternative to NHS services, funded by individuals or families, some health insurance companies, legal or statutory services.

 We regret we are unable to provide free services.